eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">VCR_13<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-A Relying Party Instance SHOULD verify the revocation status of a PID or attestation upon obtaining it from a Wallet Unit, following the steps specified per VCR_11.
-When a Relying Party considers deviating from this recommendation by not performing revocation checking, it SHALL perform a risk analysis considering all relevant factors for the use case, including risks to the User and risks to the Relying Party itself.
+A Relying Party Instance SHOULD verify the revocation status of a revocable PID or attestation upon obtaining it from a Wallet Unit.
+When a Relying Party considers deviating from this recommendation by not performing revocation checking, it SHALL perform a risk analysis considering all relevant factors for the use case, including risks to the User, the PID Provider or Attestation Provider, and risks to the Relying Party itself.

 </div>
 </div>